zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/zos-native-os-linkage.md

 After you implement the function(s) from the header file, you must build the native code on z/OS into a "shared object" which is analogous to a Window's DLL.

 The "shared object" is located within the project and loaded at run time.
-The file name for the "shared object" must be prefixed with `lib` and end in `.so`, e.g. `libwtojni.so` even though the name to be loaded is simply `wtojni`.
+The file name for the "shared object" must be prefixed with `lib` and end in `.so`, e.g. `libzowe-sample.so` even though the name to be loaded is simply `wtojni`.

 ## Uploading Source Code to z/OS